Despite being a century-old philosophy, in the Western world, Tantra has become increasingly popular in the last few decades.

-Traditional Tantric practices can be found today in the Tibetan Buddhist tradition, in Kundalini and Kriya yoga, all of which are right-handed paths.
+Tantric traditions and practices can be found today in the Tibetan Buddhist tradition, in Kundalini and Kriya yoga, all of which are right-handed paths.

 All of the above clashes with traditional Hinduist principles.
-The Tao Tantra tradition is an example of a left-handed path which survived the centuries almost unmodified.
+The Tao Tantric tradition is an example of a left-handed path that survived the centuries almost unmodified.

-While both path can lead to Moksha (liberation, enlightenment), the left-hand path is considered to be faster though more dangerous.
+While both paths can lead to Moksha (liberation, enlightenment), the left-hand path is considered to be faster though more dangerous.

 Tantra meditation and practice

-A wide range of Tantra meditations, practices, therapies, massages and workshops have sprung from the traditional Tantra paths, both right-hand and left-hand.
+A wide range of Tantra meditations, tantric practices, therapies, massages and workshops have sprung from the tantric tradition’s paths, both right-hand and left-hand.